ktorio/ktor-documentation/codeSnippets/snippets/auth-jwt-rs256/README.md

 ```

 Then, open the [requests.http](requests.http) file and do the following:
-1. Run the first `POST` request to `http://localhost:8080/login` to emulate login process.
+1. Run the first `POST` request to `http://localhost:8080/login` to emulate a login process.
 A server will generate and return a token.
-Note that after receiving a response HTTP Client saves a generated token in a [variable](https://www.jetbrains.com/help/idea/http-response-handling-examples.html#script-var-example), which will be used to authorize the client in the second request.
+Note that after receiving a response, HTTP Client saves a generated token in a [variable](https://www.jetbrains.com/help/idea/http-response-handling-examples.html#script-var-example), which will be used to authorize the client in the second request.
 2. Run the second `GET` request with a token sent using the `Bearer` scheme and access the protected `hello` resource.